FAQs

 Course Registration and Tuition/Fees FAQs

 Visit the Off-Site and Online Programs website, click “courses by term” and the term (i.e., fall, winter, spring, summer) to view the course selection and how to register in PAWS.
-Students can only register if they have submitted a completed visitor’s application (non-matriculation) or submitted a completed graduate application (matriculation).
+Students can register only if they have submitted a completed visitor’s application (non-matriculation) or a completed graduate application (matriculation).
 See the Admission FAQ section above.

 1. Non-Matriculated Student (Overseas Visiting Student): non-matriculation)